 A particular kind of marriage known as matrilateral cross-cousin demonstrates this effect and is illustrated by the diagram in Figure 4.
-The figure shows three patrilineages (family lineage groups based on descent from a common male ancestor) that are labeled A, B, and C. Consider the marriage between man B_2 and woman a_2 .
-As you can see, they are linked by B_1 (ego's father) and his sister (a_2), who is married to A_1 and bears daughter a_2 .
-If you look at other partners, you will notice that all of the women move to the right: a_2 and a_3 and a_4 and a_5 are a_5 and a_5 and a_5 and a_5 and a_5 are a_5 and a_5 are a_5 and a_5 are a_5 and a_5 and a_5 are a_5 and a_5 and a_5 and a_5 are a_5 and a_5 are a_5 are a_5 and a_5 are a_5 are a_5 are a_5 and a_5 are a_5 are a_5 are a_5 are a_5 and a_5 are $a$
+The figure shows three patrilineages (family lineage groups based on descent from a common male ancestor) that are labeled A, B, and C. Consider the marriage between man B2 and woman a2.
+As you can see, they are linked by B1 (ego's father) and his sister (a2), who is married to A1 and bears daughter a2.
+If you look at other partners, you will notice that all of the women move to the right: a2 and B2's daughter, b3, will marry C3 and bear a daughter, c4.